Side effects of chemotherapy

 • Try different foods until you find foods that you enjoy.

-• Eat smaller amounts more often, or try drinking special liquid supplement foods you can get from your pharmacist.
+• Eat smaller amounts more often or try drinking liquid supplements you can get from your pharmacist.

 • Even when you're not able to eat very much, it's important to drink plenty of clear fluids.